 MOD CME/15/14#10927

-9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member.
+9 1.7 a) These Regulations recognize the right of any Member State, subject to national law and should it decide to do so, to require that operating agencies, which operate in its territory or provide an international telecommunication service to the public in its territory, be authorized by that Member State.

 Reasons: Member States have the sovereign right to impose obligations, in accordance with their national law, on all operating agencies, not only recognized operating agencies.